cssherry/instacation/README.md

 [Details][phase-three]

 ### Phase 4: Subscribing to Users/Albums and Creating Feed (~1 day)
-Using the UserShow page, I'll add a set of views that include
+Users will be able to subscribe to other users and albums using polymorphic associations.
+On the UserShow page, I'll add a set of views that includes albums from the location and users subscribed.

 [Details][phase-four]

 ### Bonus Features
-- [ ] Use captions to create tags for photos
+- [ ] Map albums by location for exploring
 - [ ] Search for albums by location
 - [ ] Search for photos by caption
-- [ ] Map albums by location for exploring
+- [ ] Use captions to create tags for photos
 - [ ] Like albums or photos, display counter of how many likes there are
 - [ ] Comment on albums and photos, display counter of how many comments there are
 - [ ] Tag users in photos and albums